iferunsewe/store_api/README.md

   1. `git clone git@github.com:iferunsewe/store_api.git`
   2. `cd store_api`
   3. `bundle install` (this will install all the dependencies)
-  4. `bundle rake db:create db:migrate db:seed` (this will create the database, run migrations and seed relevant data)
+  4. `bundle exec rake db:create db:migrate db:seed` (this will create the database, run migrations and seed relevant data)

 *Note there are some items, discounts and quotes seeded when yoo run `rake db:seed`.
 The respective records can be found in `db/seeds.rb`.